-Michigan Compiled Laws, Section 129.91, authorizes the Library to deposit and invest in the accounts of Federally insured banks, credit unions, and savings and loan associations; bonds, securities and other direct obligations of the United States, or any agency or instrumentality of the United States; United States government or Federal agency obligation repurchase agreements; bankers' acceptance of United States banks; commercial paper rated by two standard rating agencies within the two highest classifications, which mature not more than 270 days after the date of purchase; obligations of the State of Michigan or its political subdivisions which are rated investment grade; and mutual funds composed of investment vehicles which are legal for direct investment by local units of government in Michigan.
-Financial institutions eligible for deposit of public funds must maintain an office in Michigan.
+Michigan Compiled Laws, Section 129.91, authorizes the Library to deposit and invest in the accounts of Federally insured banks, credit unions, and savings and loan associations.
+Authorized investments include:

+- Bonds, securities and other direct obligations of the United States, or any agency or instrumentality of the United States - Certificates of deposit, savings accounts, deposit accounts or depository receipts of a financial institution, but only if the financial institution is eligible to be a depository of funds belonging to the state under a law or rule of the State of Michigan - United States government or Federal agency obligation repurchase agreements - Bankers' acceptance of United States banks - Commercial paper rated by two standard rating agencies within the two highest classifications, which mature not more than 270 days after the date of purchase - Obligations of the State of Michigan or its political subdivisions which are rated investment grade - Mutual funds composed of investment vehicles which are legal for direct investment by local units of government in Michigan.